shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 Move into this directory and add any project-related files to this directory.
 At the end of the semester, I will expect to see (at minimum) the class files for your ADT implementation (.h and .cpp files), a main.cpp file for running your program, an input file, and a README.md file.
 You may have a separate file for the original dataset (e.g. a CSV file) as well as an input file for the data (e.g. in the format used in CSCI 211).
 You may have another input file with commands that I can use to run your program.
 You may have a Makefile and/or a script to run your program, or you may just include instructions/commands for running your program in the README.md file.
 Other files may be necessary depending on your project; feel free to ask if you have questions about how to set up your project directory.
 Since everyone's output will be different, there will be no test output files, but if you create output files in your program, you can leave them in the directory as a reference.<br>

 I will have an example program that converts data from a CSV file to the format used in the CSCI 211 programming assignments.
-You can get the data directly from the dataset (.csv file or other format), or you can use something similar to my program to create an input file that is similar to the input you have used throughout the semester.<br>
+You can get the data directly from the dataset (.csv file or other format), or you can use something similar to my program to create an input file that looks like the input you have used throughout the semester.<br>

-You must create a git repository for your program and have at least 4 commits made to the repository for the following steps:
+You must create a git repository for your program and have at least 4-5 commits made to the repository for the following steps:
 * Creation of a C++ class for your ADT
 * Program successfully gets input from a file
 * Program successfully adds entries to your ADT
 * Program successfully prints all entries in an organized and readable format (requires the creation of a method in your ADT class) - how the entries are organized is up to you, but you should be able to why the entries are organized in the way you have chosen.
 * Program successfully prints out insight on Your Question (requires the creation of at least one method that implements your algorithm in your ADT class)<br>

 Your computer program will be submitted through your CSUChico-CSCI211 GitHub repo on your default branch (usually called the `main` branch).
-Remember to make at least 4 commits for the program, and at least 1 more commit for the documentation.
+Remember to make at least 4-5 commits for the program, and at least 1 more commit for the documentation.
 Also remember that the same style and readability guidelines that we have used throughout the semester apply to this project!

 Each time you commit your code to GitHub, you should be completing the following steps (the `add` command with the `-A` option updates all files in the working tree):
 ```